ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 ### Key Metrics Evaluated

 #### 6-Month CLTV
- - The CLTV for 6 months was estimated using `lifetimes` library.
+ - The CLTV for 6 months was predicted using `lifetimes` library.

 #### RFM Analysis
  - Please refer to notes above.